 Discussion

 In conclusion, our study has demonstrated the precise spatial control achieved by depositing smectic LCs on patterned silicon substrates and isolating TFCD in a well-defined arrangement.
 Sublimation of the LCs was used to indirectly assess the energy properties of the TFCD structures, with the thickness of the LC layer and parameters of the substrate pattern enabling the production of isolated TFCDs.
 These findings provide us with a greater understanding of the behavior of torus-shape droplets, and how their arrangement is greatly influenced by the shape of the patterned substrate.
-Simulation results revealed that the arrangement of TFCDs is greatly impacted by the shape of the patterned silicon substrate, and a geometric model was proposed to accurately estimate the energetic effects of nonzero eccentricity and evaluate their thermodynamic stability.
+Simulation results reveal that the arrangement of TFCDs is greatly impacted by the shape of the patterned silicon substrate, and a geometric model was proposed to accurately estimate the energetic effects of nonzero eccentricity and evaluate their thermodynamic stability.
 This model can help us better understand the stability of the TFCD structures, and the parameters of the silicon substrate can be manipulated to produce unique patterns.
-Sublimation can be considered as a measure of molecular arrangement stability, and the more unstable the state, the faster sublimation occurs.
+Sublimation can be considered as a measure of molecular arrangement stability, with the more unstable the state, the faster sublimation occurs.
 In the elliptical shape, TFCD has a more distorted and unstable structure, thus leading to faster sublimation.
 Our findings provide valuable insights into the behavior of smectic LCs, and open up new possibilities for the development of novel LC-based devices with precise control over their topological properties.
 By manipulating the parameters of the silicon substrate, it is possible to create TFCD arrangements that are thermodynamically stable, and therefore less likely to be affected by sublimation.
 This can enable the production of unique patterns that can be used to develop novel LC-based devices.

 Materials and Methods